 Rebekah Delgado is new to The F-Word, but hopefully we’ll be hearing more from this London based feminist.
 Comparisons have been made to Regina Spektor and Nick Cave, but you can make your own minds up.
 The video to single ‘Sing You Through The Storm’ is below, and Rebekah’s debut album Don’t Sleep is out now on Four In The Morning records.
 Expect to hear more from her.

-Second video: Imogen Heap, ‘You know where to find me’ Imogen plays piano and sings with her back to the viewer as a variety of landscapes are transposed over the footage of her playing.
+First video: Imogen Heap, ‘You know where to find me’ Imogen plays piano and sings with her back to the viewer as a variety of landscapes are transposed over the footage of her playing.

-Third video: Rebekah Delgado, ‘Sing you through the storm’ Rebekah, dressed in white, slowly falls through a stormy sky of cloud.
+Second video: Rebekah Delgado, ‘Sing you through the storm’ Rebekah, dressed in white, slowly falls through a stormy sky of cloud.
 She is caught by a group of men in black, who lay her on the ground.
 They also lie on the ground in a circle around her and join in the chorus about ‘hard times’.